-- Unfortunately this is NOT a way to make straight hair curly (there are other ways to accomplish that).
+- Unfortunately this is NOT a way to make straight hair curly (but there are other ways to accomplish that).
 It is a way to give your naturally curly strands a chance to dry without frizzing up.

 - Along the same lines it is better to emulsify your products first by rubbing your palms together so you can use a light touch on your tresses to distribute them as evenly as you can.

 There you go.